cloudmesh/client/docs/source/man/man.rst

         register edit [--yaml=FILENAME]
             edits the cloudmesh.yaml file

+        register export HOST [--format=FORMAT]

+              prints the contents of an openrc.sh file based on the information found in the cloudmesh.yaml file.

-        register rc HOST [OPENRC]
+        register rc HOST FILENAME [--force] [--format=FORMAT]

+              reads from an rc file the data and adds to the cloudmesh.yaml file.
+If --force is used the existing previous entry will be overwritten with default TBD values.

+        register remote CLOUD [--force]

-              reads the Openstack OPENRC file from a host that is described in ./ssh/config and adds it to the configuration cloudmesh.yaml file.
-We assume that
-              the file has already a template for this host.
+              reads the Openstack OPENRC file from a remote host that is described in cloudmesh.yaml file.
+We assume that the file has already a template for this host.
 If not it can be created from other examples before you run this command.

-              The hostname can be specified as follows in the ./ssh/config file.

-              Host india
-                  Hostname india.futuresystems.org
-                  User yourusername

-              If the host is india and the OPENRC file is ommitted, it will automatically fill out the location for the openrc file.
-To obtain the information from india simply type in

-                  register rc india
+              It uses the OS_OPENRC variable to locate the file and copy it onto your computer.

-        register merge FILEPATH
+        register merge FILENAME
-            Replaces the TBD in cloudmesh.yaml with the contents present in FILEPATH's FILE
+            Replaces the TBD in cloudmesh.yaml with the contents present in the named file

         register form [--yaml=FILENAME]
             interactively fills out the form wherever we find TBD.